 Sometimes there is a need to modify a child custody order because of a change in a parent’s circumstances or a child’s circumstances.
 To modify an existing allocation judgment or parenting plan, you must be able to show that there has been a substantial change in circumstances and that the proposed modification is in the child’s best interests.

 Do you have questions about child custody in Chicago, or do you need help with your child custody case?
-Whether you are planning for a divorce that will involve child custody or you are separating from your child’s other parent and need assistance with child custody outside a divorce context, one of the dedicated and experienced Chicago child custody lawyers at the Arami Law Office can assist you.
+Whether you are planning for a divorce that will involve child custody or you are separating from your child’s other parent and need assistance with child custody outside a divorce context, one of the dedicated and experienced Chicago child custody lawyers at Arami Law, Inc. can assist you.
 We know how difficult and complicated child custody cases can be, and our attorneys are here to help you.
-Contact the Arami Law Office today for more information about the services we provide in child custody cases in Cook County.
+Contact Arami Law, Inc. today for more information about the services we provide in child custody cases in Cook County.

 To request a consultation, please fill out all fields, and we will follow up with you